 2. Add the tomatoes, and broth to the pot, turn the heat to high, and bring to a simmer.
 Reduce the heat to medium-low and continue to gently simmer, uncovered, for another 20 minutes.

-4. Serve hot, with Parmesan, if desired.
+4. Serve hot, with Parmesan and additional mince dill, if desired.